Nanyuki: History

+Nanyuki Civil Airfield was once the location of the No. 1340 Flight RAF, which flew Harvards during the Mau Mau Uprising.

 Climate

 Nanyuki is relatively cool year-round, experiences weakly trimodal rainfall, with a distinct dry season in January and February.

 Economy and overview

-Nanyuki municipality had an urban population of 49,233 in 2009.
+Nanyuki municipality had an urban population of 72,813 in 2019.
 Most members of the population earn their money through trade.
 Shops in the town supply many farms, ranches and game parks in a wide circle, as well as the town's residents.
 Originally, most shops were owned by Indians, who still form a sizable part of the population.
 Climbers and backpackers visit Nanyuki on their way to or from Mount Kenya along the Sirimon and Naro Moru routes and many other tourists pass through the town.
-Nanyuki has many hotels, of which Mount Kenya Safari Club and Sportsman's Arms Hotel are the most prominent.
-Other hotels include Sport's Club, Le Rustique, Kongoni Camp, Mount Kenya Paradise Hotel and Joskaki Hotel.
+Nanyuki has many hotels, of which Mount Kenya Safari Club and Sportsman's Arms Hotel are the most prominent with others including Sport's Club, Le Rustique, Kongoni Camp, Mount Kenya Paradise Hotel and Joskaki Hotel.
 South of Nanyuki, the Bantu lodge offers outdoor activities, including forest walks.
-The nearby “Trout Tree Restaurant” offers trout prepared in various ways from its own trout farm.
-Another notable restaurant is "Barneys" located at Nanyuki Civil Airfield, once the location of the No. 1340 Flight RAF, which flew Harvards during the Mau Mau Uprising.